austindavidbrown/lower-bounds-for-Metropolis-Hastings/README.md

 # Lower bounds on the rate of convergence for Metropolis-Hastings algorithms

-Simulation code to reproduce the results in the corresponding paper.
+Simulation code to reproduce the results in my dissertation.
 The dependencies will need to be installed beforehand.

 ## Authors